aaronbloomfield/pdr/cs2150/index.md

 This is a series of links to the labs and tutorials that are elsewhere in this repository.
 A bunch of notes:

-- The labs are all due on specific times throughout the week, as detailed on the [lab due dates](labduedates.html) page
+- The lab parts are all due on specific times throughout the week, as detailed on the [lab due dates](labduedates.html) page
   - Each lab is for a given week, which (for sake of argument) we claim starts on a Monday